Port Kembla Energy Terminal

 • New gas import facility

-• Two contracts awarded - marine works and onshore receiving facilities
+• Two contracts completed - marine works and onshore receiving facilities

 • Marine works involving 160 piles, each 1500 mm diameter